scmmmh/work-site/content/pages/projects.rst

 The `Digital Museum Map`_ application demonstrates the use of visualisation and browsing to enable users to freely explore a virtual museum without requiring expert knowledge.
-The application enables access to a collection of approximately 2000 objects from the ancient Egypt collection at the World Museum in Liverpool, UK.
+The application enables access to a collection of approximately 15,000 objects from the Victoria & Albert Museum's digital collections.

 .. _`Digital Museum Map`: https://museum-map.uzi.uni-halle.de